If you are tempted by opening the oven door mid-bake, let's explore if it's that bad for the bread or ever a good idea. Here's the short answer first:

 The releasing the damper trick

-The other time that’s ok to open the door is after the crust has set for the last ten minutes of baking.
+An other time when it is ok to open the door is in the last ten minutes of baking.

 In a professional bakers oven there is a damper lever which opens a hole in the rear of the oven.
 This lets the steam out and reduces the air pressure.
 You only need to open it a little though, but it can work wonders on the quality of the bread.